uplimit/course-dbt/greenery/projects/week_3.md

 from dbt_mahelet_f.facts_conversions
 ```

-To calculate this, I updated intermediate model I built in week 2 (name: int_events_grouped_by_session.sql; location: models/marts/product/intermediate).
+To calculate this, I updated intermediate model I built in week 2 (name: `int_events_grouped_by_session.sql`; location: `models/marts/product/intermediate`).
 This model aggeragtes stg_events table at the session-level.
-I added columns whether or not the session had a page view event, add-to-cart event, or purchase event.
-Then I created a fact model (name: facts_conversions, location: models/marts/product) to calcuate the different conversion rates that exist across the funnel like page view to add to cart, page view to purchase, add to cart to purchase.
+I added columns whether or not the session had a page view event, add-to-cart event, and/or purchase event.
+Then I created a fact model (name: `facts_conversions.sql`, location: `models/marts/product`) to calcuate the different conversion rates that exist across the funnel like page view to add to cart, page view to purchase, add to cart to purchase.

 #### 2) What is our conversion rate by product?